 Now that you know what you need to become a movie critic we will touch on where to find critic jobs.
-There is no clear answer for this and depends on what you want to do and your background.
+There is no clear answer to this and depends on what you want to do and your background.

 Working for magazines and newspapers is the most common option for most.
 This is simply a case of trying to get their attention either through applying or just expressing your interest.

-Because a single magazine won’t require enough content to employ you full time, you will likely end up working for multiple publications.
+Because a single magazine won’t require enough content to employ you full-time, you will likely end up working for multiple publications.

-Finding a position writing for a respected blog is another great way of entering the industry.
+Finding a position in writing for a respected blog is another great way of entering the industry.
 With more and more people using the internet for their queries, this may be a more viable way to get noticed than for physical publications.

-If no opportunities arise, continue working on your own blog!
+If no opportunities arise, continue working on your blog!
 You never know, it might become the next key source for film buff knowledge.

 Finally, apprenticeships are another way to enter the industry.
 Despite being rare, an apprenticeship in writing or film will give you the start you need.